devitocodes/devito/README.md

    manipulating abstract syntax trees.
 Some existing stencil optimizers are being integrated with the DLE: one of these is [YASK](https://github.com/01org/yask).

-## Auto tuning block sizes

-Devito supports automatic auto-tuning of block sizes when cache blocking is enabled.
-Enabling auto-tuning is trivial, and can be done directly in the symbolic layer by passing the special flag `autotune=True` to an `Operator`.
-Auto-tuning parameters can be set through a special environment variable.
+Devito supports automatic auto-tuning of block sizes when loop blocking is enabled.
+Enabling auto-tuning is simple: it can be done by passing the special flag `autotune=True` to an `Operator`.
+Auto-tuning parameters can be set through the special environment variable `DEVITO_AUTOTUNING`.

+For more information on how to drive Devito for maximum run-time performance, the interested reader is invited to refer to `examples/PERFORMANCE.md`.